Vortitron/energy-sensor-generator/README.md

 - If sensors remain unavailable after several minutes, check that the devices are properly configured and online

 ### No Power Sensors Found:
-Ensure your devices (e.g., Tuya plugs) expose power sensors with unit: W and device_class: power.
+Ensure your devices (e.g., Tuya plugs) expose power sensors with unit: W or kW and device_class: power.
 Check in Developer Tools > States.
 Use the LocalTuya integration for Tuya devices, as the official Tuya integration may not expose power data reliably.
 Energy Values Incorrect:
 Verify that power sensors update frequently (e.g., every 5-30 seconds).
 LocalTuya typically provides faster updates.